Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 “knowledge”: it is the Greek word gnōsis (pronounced g’noh-seess, and be sure to pronounce the “g”; and we get our word know from it too).
 Like logos, it too is very rich.
 It is invariably translated by the NIV as “knowledge,” “knowing,” or “understanding,” but by far most often as “knowledge.”
 Formally it can mean, depending on the context, “comprehension or intellectual grasp of something, knowledge, as possessed by God”; “the content of what is known, knowledge, what is known” (BDAG).
 In other words, the “official” dictionary definition says it is the content of knowledge—what is known.
 Now when we apply the gifting and revelation of the Spirit to this definition, it is elevated.
 The person exercising it know things not by his mind, but by the Spirit.

-“by the same Spirit”: It could be translated as “according to the Spirit.”
+“according to the Spirit.”
 Once again Paul really intends the readers to get that the Spirit inspires all these gifts.
+They speak in accordance and agreement with the Spirit.

 Please see this fuller post: